Logo VHM ABC

 Water

-The terrarium must have a water section, which may be a quarter to a third of the terrarium and between 5 and 10 centimeters deep.
-It is important that the temperature of the water is around 23 degrees Celsius.
-A pump can help to maintain the humidity level and also keeps the water fresh for longer.
+The terrarium must be equipped with a water section; this should occupy a quarter to a third of the terrarium and be between 5 and 10 centimeters deep.
+It is important that the water temperature is around 23 degrees Celsius.
+A pump can help maintain humidity levels and also keeps the water fresh for longer.

 Cleaning

-In fact, you only need to completely clean your frog's enclosure once a month.
-If you turn up the bedding every few days or once a week and clean the feces you find, that is enough.
-The water in the water bath must be changed daily if it is not fitted with a filter.
+You actually only need to completely clean your frog's enclosure once a month.
+Turning over the substrate every few days or once a week and cleaning up any droppings you find is sufficient.
+The water in the water bath must be changed daily if there is no filter attached.
 With a filter, the entire water can be changed once a week.

 Handling

-Since frogs breathe through the skin, it is not recommended to touch them with bare hands because this can damage the skin because they absorb substances.
-If you need to catch them, it's best to let them walk into a bowl or jump so you don't have to touch them.
-If you do have to handle them with your hands make sure you wash your hands thoroughly with water only, soap can damage their skin.
+Since frogs breathe through their skin, it is not recommended to touch them with bare hands, as this can damage the skin by allowing them to absorb substances.
+If you need to catch them, it is best to let them walk or jump into a container so that you do not have to touch them.
+Should you still need to handle them with your hands, ensure that you wash your hands thoroughly with water only; soap can damage their skin.

 Housing